 Designed to apply across grade levels, Design Thinking for Every Classroom is the definitive teacher’s guide to learning about and working with design thinking.
-Addressing the common hurdles and pain points, this guide illustrates how to bring collaborative, equitable and empathetic practices into your teaching.
+Addressing the common hurdles and pain points, this guide illustrates how to bring collaborative, equitable, and empathetic practices into your teaching.
 Learn about the innovative processes and mindsets of design thinking, how it differs from what you already do in your classroom, and steps for integrating design thinking into your own curriculum.
-Featuring vignettes from design thinking classrooms alongside sample lessons, assessments and starter activities, this practical resource is essential reading as you introduce design thinking into your classroom, program or community.
+Featuring vignettes from design thinking classrooms alongside sample lessons, assessments and starter activities, this practical resource is essential reading as you introduce design thinking into your classroom, program, or community.

 Table of Contents

 Part 1.
-Parts of the Design Process
+The Four Stages of the Design Thinking Process

 1. Exploring the Problem Space

 Part 2.
 Bringing Design Thinking to Life in Your Classroom